trim21/contextlib2/README.rst

 Development
 -----------

-contextlib2 currently has no dependencies.
+contextlib2 has no runtime dependencies, but requires ``unittest2`` for testing on Python 2.x.

-Local testing is currently just a matter of running ``python test_contextlib2.py``.
+Local testing is just a matter of running ``python test_contextlib2.py``.

 You can test against multiple versions of Python with `tox <https://tox.testrun.org/>`_::